landscamp04/NubesLearning/README.md

 ---

 📊 System Architecture
 > _See `/docs/system-architecture.png` for infrastructure details, including Terraform module structure, EKS layout, and deployment diagram.

 ---

+⚠️ Deployment Disclaimer
+Note: This project is designed with production deployment on AWS EKS in mind, including:

+✅ Terraform-managed infrastructure (VPC, subnets, IAM, EKS)

+✅ Kubernetes manifests and IRSA setup

+✅ AWS ECR-based CI/CD pipeline

+However, to avoid unnecessary cloud costs during development, the application is currently run and tested using Minikube and Docker Desktop.
+All infrastructure code and deployment manifests are included and fully functional for EKS.
+The project can be deployed to a production-grade EKS cluster with minimal adjustments.

+---